 - Confirmatory test: quantitative G6PD enzyme analysis

-- Ideally, both tests should be performed during remission.
+Ideally, both the screening and confirmatory tests should be performed during remission.

 - Blood transfusions should be performed only in rare, severe cases.